 Factors Affecting Longevity

-Exposure to the elements can affect the artificial grass longevity.
+Exposure to the elements can affect the artificial turf’s longevity.
 In extreme conditions like constant direct sunlight or excessive rain, the synthetic grass may not last quite as long as it would under ideal conditions.
 Constant sun exposure can cause the turf to absorb a high level of heat on a frequent basis, which can slowly degrade the fibers that make up the grass.
 Excessive foot traffic can also reduce its lifespan.
 On the extreme end of the spectrum, artificial turf used for sports play may need to be replaced every ten years, but this is mainly a result of performance issues like cushioning.
 For home use, even daily foot traffic will have a minor impact on longevity.

 For artificial grass that has little exposure to extreme weather conditions and doesn’t receive much foot traffic, the life span is mainly affected by the durability of the fibers that make them up.
 They can last for over 20 years, which means the turf can as well.
-Ultimately, it comes down to the quality of the artificial grass, where it is on your properly, and how you’re using it.
+Ultimately, it comes down to the quality of the artificial grass, where it is on your property, and how you’re using it.

 Another important factor that impacts the lifespan of artificial turf is how it’s cared for.
 While artificial turf is much easier to maintain than regular grass, some periodic upkeep will help ensure that it reaches the upper limit of its potential lifespan.

-It’s best to rinse the artificial turf a couple times each month or more often if a pet frequently uses the surface.
+It’s best to rinse the artificial turf a couple of times each month or more often if a pet frequently uses the surface.
 This can also help prevent discoloration from foreign substances.
 Additionally, brushing the grass can keep it looking its best while removing debris.
 Deep-cleaning the artificial grass every year is also a beneficial practice that helps keep it in good shape.
 You should also be on the lookout for any damage, quickly fixing any minor rips.
 In rare cases where these appear, it’s possible they may spread, further damaging the surface.
 A landscape professional can fix these types of problems before they worsen.